 Vote YES - To Repeal Radical Rezoning!!!
 Drop-Off Ballot by April 7th

-Be careful of what the City and it's progressive supporters OMIT from their honey-lies.
+Be careful of what the City and their corporate backed supporters OMIT from their honey-lies.

-The "CLAIMS" will be from "Pro" people in favor of keeping the radical zoning changes.
+The "CLAIMS" will be from "Pro-zoning" people in favor of keeping the radical zoning changes.

 Claim: "Public Outreach"